BMerz/onkyo_webcontrol/README.md

 # onkyo_webcontrol
 Control your onkyo receiver by browser

 I have written these php-files to navigate by browser through the contents of a DLNA-server and play the music files on the onkyo receiver.
+Your webserver communicates with the receiver by EISCP-protocol.

 Prerequisites:
 - Webserver (e.g. ngninx)
 - DLNA-Server (e.g. minidlna)